jmdev18/procras_todo_how_to/README.md

 <img src="img/Capture.PNG" width = "200">

-Get notified about your due ToDos from the widget.
-Enabling the widget also enables periodic notifications to help you complete things on your ToDo list.
+Get notified about your due items for the day.
+Enabling the widget also enables periodic notifications throughout the day help you stay focused and complete your goals.

 Enjoy!